chipzx92/DataEngineeringI320/docs/presentations/data_products/index.md

 This can lead to problems.
 If the lifecycle of data products is not carefully managed, a bewildering array of data products may get created to the point that the organization loses track of them.
-Having too many different data products, especially if they are poorly tracked and documented, can be so confusing that it's worse than not having the data products customers need.
+Having too many different data products, especially if they are poorly tracked and documented, can be so confusing that it might be worse than not having the data products customers need.

 Example: Facebook's (Meta's) issues with finding all their customer data.